 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In the United States, there were 11,600 jobs for Power Distributor or Dispatcher in 2016.
+In 2016, there was an estimated number of 11,600 jobs in the United States for Power Distributor or Dispatcher.
 There is little to no growth in job opportunities for Power Distributor or Dispatcher.
 Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.

 The states with the most job growth for Power Distributor or Dispatcher are Tennessee, Georgia, and Texas.
 Watch out if you plan on working in Wisconsin, Wyoming, or New Jersey.
 These states have the worst job growth for this type of profession.